christian-post/cpp-game-test/readme.md

 ## Download

 A preview version for Windows x64 can be found under [Releases](https://github.com/christian-post/cpp-game-test/releases).
-Just download and unpack the .zip folder, and start "GameText.exe" found in "Releases".
+Just download and unpack the .zip folder, and start "GameText.exe" found in "Release".

 ## Building from source